eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 #### Packaging

-If you like to package the product, then the config and build step be a bit different than the build process described above.
+If you want to package the product, then the config and build step will be a bit different than the build process described above.

-When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^5] option should be added to the configuration, and the `<install-location>` be the directory which you like to install the IDL compiler.
+When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^5] option should be added to the configuration, and the `<install-location>` be the directory which the IDL compiler is installed.

 [^5]: For example, the package can be installed under the build directory in a folder named “install”, and the command can be `-DCMAKE_INSTALL_PREFIX=install ..`